-C. Parameterization of humanoid walking trajectories
+3.3 Parameterization of humanoid walking trajectories

 Like any motion, walking motion may be described by joint angle trajectories.
 These however are infinite dimensional and therefore hard to handle.
-In contrast to special motions like shooting the ball, waving, getting down or standing up, walking is a periodically and comparatively smooth motion.
+In contrast to special motions like shooting the ball, waving, getting down or standing up, walking is a periodical and comparatively smooth motion.
 Therefore, the walking motion may be generated by prescribing trajectories for the hip and the feet and solving the inverse kinematics for the joint angles.
 The inverse kinematics model can be calculated analytically due to the special kinematic structure of the leg (Fig. 2).
-The trajectories of hip and feet are parameterized by several geometric parameters, which leads to a high dimensional (finite, however) discretization of the walking motion.
+The trajectories for x-, y-, and z-position of feet relatively given to the hip are parameterized by geometric parameters, which leads depending on the number of time steps to a high dimensional (finite, however) discretization of the walking motion.
+The three dimensional walking trajectories are calculated by the following formulas.
+To control the y-position of the hip the ZMP is used: